yourdady/AutoAdapter/README.md

 # AutoAdapter
 ## INTRODUCTION
-An nn-based model for domain adaptation, which works by minimizing the training loss of source domain and mmd distance between source and target at the same time.
+AutoAdapter is an nn-based model for domain adaptation, which works by minimizing the training loss of source domain and mmd distance between source and target at the same time.
-The relationship between autoAdapter and TCA is similaer to the relationship between autoEncoder and PCA. \
+The relationship between autoAdapter and TCA is similar to the relationship between autoEncoder and PCA.
 [code of BDA(TCA, JDA)](https:/github.com/yourdady/DomainAdaptation/).
 ## HOW TO USE
 ```python